Menu

 ICA Certificate (AML) AML roles specifically 3-6 months, widely accepted in Gibraltar

-If you're applying without a full qualification, being part-qualified (e.g., ACCA part 2) with relevant experience is usually enough to get interviews.
-Gibraltar firms often sponsor study for the right candidate.
+Applying without a full qualification is possible.
+Being part-qualified, for example at ACCA Part 2 level, with relevant experience is generally enough to secure interviews.
+Many Gibraltar firms sponsor study for the right candidate, particularly in compliance and fund administration.

 Working at Gibraltar's Financial Services Commission